lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On receiving a SCHC Fragment with a Rule ID and DTag pair not being processed at that time

-- the receiver MAY check if the DTag value has not recently been used for that Rule ID value, thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission.
+- the receiver SHOULD check if the DTag value has not recently been used for that Rule ID value, thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission.
   If the SCHC Fragment is determined to be such a remnant, the receiver MAY silently ignore it and discard it.
 - the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
-  That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.
 - the receiver MUST start an Inactivity Timer.
 It MUST initialize an Attempts counter to 0.
   It MUST initialize a window counter to 0.